Deokishisu/FRLG-Plus/FEATURES.md

 		* Unmodified Emerald may need the National Dex before it allows trading.
 - No evolution restrictions; Pokémon will evolve regardless of whether or not their evolution is in the Kanto Dex.
 	* Eevee evolves into Espeon by happiness outdoors and Umbreon by happiness indoors.
-- Cut Trees stay cut permanently.
+- Cut trees stay cut permanently.
 - Infinite TM usage.
 TM prices have been modified to reflect this.
 TMs do not restore PP when learned, like in BW/B2W2.
 - Expanded item pockets.
 The player can hold one stack of every legally obtainable item at once.
 - Two new pockets, the Medicine and Held Items pockets, have been introduced to ease bag navigation.